$3,148,749Average Value$2,564Average Price per Sq Ft231Homes For Sale

 Upscale destinations mix with local hangouts

 Madison Avenue is famous for its wealth of designer boutiques, from Hermès to Oscar de la Renta.
 There’s also a high concentration of thrift and consignment stores like Upper East Side Thrift Shop.
 Shakespeare and Co. is a beloved independent bookstore.
-Bloomingdale’s department store is another UES destination, and insiders head to cafe 40 Carrots for frozen yogurt and a quick lunch.
+Bloomingdale’s department store is another UES destination, and insiders head to Cafe 40 Carrots for frozen yogurt and a quick lunch.
 The dining scene is also a mix of high and low.
 Upscale Sushi Noz is notable for its omakase menu and two Michelin-star rating, and Uva is a local Italian favorite.
-Grocery stores include Whole Food and Fairway, and gourmet stores like Eli’s Market and Citarella.
+Grocery stores include Whole Foods and Fairway, and gourmet stores like Eli’s Market and Citarella.

 Bookworms and students immerse themselves at Shakespeare & Co in the Upper East Side.